How to book dinner reservations for Valentine's Day with your iPhone

 How to book a ride for Valentine's day with Apple Maps

-To avoid the time-consuming hassle of finding a place to park, and to ensure you don't find yourself too inebriated to drive at the end of the meal, you can call for a Lyft or Uber, right inside Apple Maps.
-You'll need the Lyft or Uber app in order to use the extension in Apple Maps.
+To avoid the time-consuming hassle of finding a place to park, and to ensure you don't find yourself too inebriated to drive at the end of the meal, you can call for a Lyft right inside Apple Maps.
+You'll need the Lyft app in order to use the extension in Apple Maps.

 - Launch the Maps app from your Home screen.